-- Number and average time taken to complete Emergency repairs. - Number and average time taken to complete Non-Emergency repairs. - Percentage of Non-Emergency repairs completed right first time. - Tenant satisfaction with repairs and maintenance services. - How many times in the reporting year did you meet your statutory obligations to complete a gas safety check within 12 months of a gas appliance being fitted or last checked. - Total stock failing the SHQS (as of 31 March) - Total stock failing the EESSH and EESSH 2 (as of 31 March)
+- Number and average time taken to complete Emergency repairs. - Number and average time taken to complete Non-Emergency repairs. - Percentage of Non-Emergency repairs completed right first time. - Tenant satisfaction with repairs and maintenance services. - How many times in the reporting year did you meet your statutory obligations to complete a gas safety check within 12 months of a gas appliance being fitted or last checked. - Total stock failing the SHQS (as at 31 March) - Total stock failing the EESSH (as at 31 March)